intel/ScaffoldingForGramine/Documentation/configuration.rst

     - ``flask``
     - ``nodejs_plain``

+``application.templates`` (string)
+    Path to directory with extra templates, relative to project directory.
+Any files in this directory will take precedence over templates in SCAG's global directory.

 ``sgx.sign_args`` (array)
     Extra arguments to :command:`gramine-sgx-sign` command.
 Can be used to specify alternative RSA key, or use plugins.